Samuel S. Marshall: Second tenure in the U.S. House of Representatives (1865–1875)

-During the 40th United States Congress, Marshall served on the House Committee on the Judiciary, which was conducting the first impeachment inquiry against President Andrew Johnson.
+During the 40th Congress, Marshall served on the House Committee on the Judiciary, which was conducting the first impeachment inquiry against President Andrew Johnson.
 On November 25, 1867, the committee voted 5–4 to recommend impeachment.
 Hinds was on the minority side opposing impeachment, along with the one other Democrat on the committee and two Republicans.
 On December 7, 1867, Marshall was joined by 108 other congressmen (including 66 members of the Republican Party in a full House vote which defeated the resolution put forward to impeach Johnson by 57–108.

 On January 28, 1868, Marshall voted against a resolution launching the second impeachment inquiry against Johnson, but the resolution passed 99–31.
 On December 7, 1867, Marshall voted against the impeachment of Andrew Johnson, which the house passed 126–47.
 On March 2 and 3, 1968, Marshall voted against all eleven articles of impeachment.
 When it came time, on March 2, 1868, to vote on who to appoint as the House's impeachment managers (those House members that would prosecutors during the trial), Speaker Shuyler Colfax initially appointed Marshall to act as a teller to tally the vote.
 However, Marshall requested to be excused from this role, and he, along with the rest of the Democrats, ultimately abstained from voting on impeachment managers.

-Marshall was an unsuccessful candidate for reelection in 1874 to the 44th United States Congress.
+He was an unsuccessful candidate for reelection in 1874 to the 44th Congress.

 Later career

-Marshall served as a delegate to the 1880 Democratic National Convention.

 Marshall served as president of the board of managers of Hamilton College from 1875 through 1880.
+He again served as a delegate to the Democratic National Convention in 1880.

 Death

-He died in McLeansboro, Illinois on July 26, 1890.
+He died in McLeansboro, Illinois, on July 26, 1890.
 He was interred in Odd Fellows Cemetery.